bengourley/browjadify/Readme.md

 browserify jade template inliner

-This module is a plugin for browserify to parse the AST for `compileJade()` calls so that you can inline compiled jade template contents into your bundles.
+This module is a browserify transform which will parse the AST for `compileJade()` calls and swap them out for the compiled contents of the jade file that they referenced.

 # Example